Editor's Note: This story originally appeared on Living on the Cheap.

-In the 1930s, everyone had a “Victory Garden” in their backyard, side yard, rooftop or patio pots.
-You can grow basic vegetables, like tomatoes, from seeds or seedlings, to augment the grocery store produce that is becoming increasingly expensive.
+In the 1930s, most everyone had a “Victory Garden” in their backyard, side yard, rooftop or patio pots.
+Like them, you can grow basic vegetables, like tomatoes, from seeds or seedlings, to augment the grocery store produce that is becoming increasingly expensive.

 You can grow herbs in your kitchen window.
 If you’re a gardening newbie, you can tap into lots of help from your local gardening club, horticultural society or university extension office.

 Learn to preserve your own food, too, so you don’t waste any of the food you grow (or even extra produce you buy).
 When you start canning and drying your own foods, you’ll be the poster child for Depression Era-style frugality.

 Get started with the ultimate guide to starting a garden (on the cheap).